Elvar Már Friðriksson

 Lithuanian Basketball League MVP after leading the league in assists.
-He was named the Icelandic Male Basketball Player of the Year in 2021 and 2022.
+He has been named the Icelandic Male Basketball Player of the Year three times in a row from 2021 to 2023.

 Playing career

 First seasons with Njarðvík

 Elvar started his playing career with Njarðvík in the Icelandic top-tier Úrvalsdeild karla in 2011, averaging 11.5 points and 4.6 assists during the regular season.
 He upped his averages to 19.1 points and 4.7 assist the following season and to 21.5 points and 7.2 assists in 2013–2014, being named to the Úrvalsdeild Domestic All-First team both times.

 Long Island University

 Following his strong performance, Elvar agreed to join Long Island University where he played alongside Martin Hermannsson with the LIU Sharks basketball team.

 Barry University

 The following season, Elvar transferred to Barry University where he played until 2018.
 In March 2018, he was selected as the Sunshine State Conference Player of the Year for the second consecutive year after averaging 20.0 points and 7.3 assists per game.